PyTables/datasette-pytables/ANNOUNCE.md

 ## What's new

 This is the first public release.
+Please, some feedback would be very appreciate.

 Many things are working, most specially:

 * Filters (e.g. `temp >= 3`) are working.